Like to try a free Mandarin lesson? We’d love to hear from you.

 Crouching tiger, hidden teacher: learn Chinese on Skype

-Courseindex 21st February 2023
+Courseindex 21st September 2023

 Learning Chinese is not as hard as you might think.
 It just looks scary to Westerners because of the unfamiliar writing.
 Mandarin Chinese is refreshingly logical and straightforward to learn.
 Here's an example from the British Council in which they introduce us to Chinese characters: